 Class Description Reference Currencies Minimum Initial Investment Minimum Holding (in applicable Reference Currency) Initial offer price in the relevant Reference Currency 2 Class A Class A is reserved to investors subscribing for Shares through an intermediary.1 EUR, GBP, USD, CHF, NOK, DKK, SEK N/A 100 Class B Class B is reserved to intermediaries which have entered into an agreement with the Global Distributor or an approved distributor and who are prohibited from accepting and retaining inducements from third parties under applicable laws and regulations or who have a separate fee arrangement with their clients in relation to the provision of investment services and activities (for example, in the European Union, services and activities performed under MiFID II) and who have opted not to accept and retain inducements from third parties 1 .
 EUR, GBP, USD, CHF N/A 100 Class H Class H is reserved to Institutional Investors.
-EUR, GBP, USD, CHF 5,000,000 10,000 NOK, DKK, SEK 50,000,000 Class I Class I is reserved to Institutional Investors.
-EUR, GBP, USD, CHF 30,000,000 10,000 NOK, DKK, SEK 300,000,000
+EUR, GBP, USD, CHF 5,000,000 10,000 DKK, SEK 50,000,000 Class H1 Class H1 is reserved to Institutional Investors subscribing for Shares directly or through intermediaries.
+EUR, GBP, USD, CHF N/A 100 Class I Class I is reserved to Institutional Investors.
+EUR, GBP, USD, CHF 30,000,000 10,000 d of Directors may, at its discreti NOK, DKK, SEK 300,000,000